CharlesWiltgen/how-to-podcast/skype.md

 * [**Evaer**](http://www.evaer.com/) ($20, trial available) — A Skype call recorder that supports audio and video.

+* [**MP3 Skype Recorder**](http://voipcallrecording.com/) (free) — Only records to compressed MP3 files, lowering recording quality compared to products that record to uncompressed WAV or AIFF files.
+Try to avoid, but if you must use be sure to set "Recording BitRate" to 128.

 * [**Virtual Audio Cable**, **Voicemeeter**, **Voicemeeter Banana**](http://vb-audio.pagesperso-orange.fr/Voicemeeter/banana.htm) (donation requested) — This "virtual mixer" software allows you to route audio between applications, meaning that you can send Skype output to a "virtual input" to record with Audacity or your [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) of choice.

 ### iOS